Public events

 Amsab-ISG - Ghent

-The events of May 1968 in Paris sent shockwaves through Western Europe.
-But in July 1968, everything seemed to remain the same in Ghent: the traditional Ghent Festivities continued as usual.
-Amsab-ISG is presenting an exhibition to commemorate the Festivities.
+The events of May '68 in Paris sent shock waves through Western Europe.
+But in July '68 In Ghent, everything seemed to remain the same: the traditional Ghent Festivities continued as usual.
+Amsab-ISG is presenting an exhibition to mark the Festivities.

 Exhibition Varieties